nickpei/NLP-IMDB-Reviews/README.txt

 3. "text_preprocessing.py" - Preprocessing code for reviews

-4. "data_train_wostopNpunc.txt" - Preprocessed training data
+*4. "data_train_wostopNpunc.txt" - Preprocessed training data
+*This file exceeds the maximum size that can be uploaded.
+It can be obtained by running "text_preprocessing.py" on the review text files.